-Projected number of PBV units totals 80 including the Randleman School Commons in Randleman, NC currently under PBV contract with 30 units for disable and/or elderly (62 or older) families which were extended for 10-years in 11/2021.

-- General locations will include the City of Asheboro and Randolph County and includes existing units or new constructions and may be considered once an RFQ is developed and proposals are received. - Consistency with the PHA Plan: Project Based Vouchers are an alternative for these or other developments and AHA, using HUD's regulations and process consider PBVs a viable option to pursue our mission and goals to 1) expand the supply of affordable housing and 2) provision of safe, decent and affordable housing.

-(d) The PHA must submit its Deconcentration Policy for Field Office Review.
+- Projected number of PBV units totals 80 including the Randleman School Commons in Randleman, NC currently under PBV contract with 30 units for disable and/or elderly (62 or older) families which were extended for 10-years in 11/2021. - General locations will include the City of Asheboro, Randolph County and AHA's property and developments and includes existing units or new constructions and may be considered once a contract is approved relative to the RFQ mentioned earlier. - Consistency with the PHA Plan: Project Based Vouchers are an alternative for these or other developments and AHA, using HUD's regulations and process consider PBVs a viable option to pursue our mission and goals to 1) expand the supply of affordable housing and 2) provision of safe, decent and affordable housing. - (d) The PHA must submit its Deconcentration Policy for Field Office Review.